Absolute Boyfriend: Manga

 Written by Yuu Watase, Absolute Boyfriend premiered in Japan in the March 2003 issue of Shōjo Comic.
 It appeared monthly until the thirty-fifth and final chapter was published in the February 2005 issue.
-The chapters were published in six collected volumes by Shogakukan with the first volume released on October 25, 2003 and the final volume released on February 25, 2005.
+The chapters were published in six collected volumes by Shogakukan with the first volume released on October 25, 2003, and the final volume released on February 25, 2005.

 Absolute Boyfriend is licensed for both English and Chinese releases in Singapore by Chuang Yi, which has released all six volumes of the series.
-Madman Entertainment subsequently imported and republished the Chuang Yi English translated volumes in Australia from May 17, 2006 through October 11, 2006.
+Madman Entertainment subsequently imported and republished the English-translated Chuang Yi volumes in Australia from May 17 until October 11, 2006.
 In North America, the series was licensed for an English translated release by Viz Media.
 It was one of the first six manga series Viz included in the June 2005 premiere issue of the company's new manga anthology Shojo Beat.
 It continued to be serialized in Shojo Beat until it reached its conclusion in the March 2008 issue.
-Viz simultaneously released the six collected volumes of the series, with the first volume released February 7, 2006 and the final volume released on May 6, 2008.

-The series is also licensed for regional language releases in Germany by Egmont Manga & Anime, in France by Kana, and in Brazil by Conrad.